coreweave/tensorizer/README.md

 `False` and `None`, respectively.
 The exact numpy datatypes used by the returned opaque `numpy.ndarray` objects is not guaranteed, and should not be relied upon.

+### Plaid mode
+Older versions of Tensorizer had an argument called `plaid_mode` that reused buffers when copying to CUDA devices.
+This now happens automatically.
+`plaid_mode` and `plaid_mode_buffers` are left as arguments for backwards compatibility but are deprecated and have no effect.

 ## Running Tests
 `tensorizer` uses `unittest` for testing.